 - Conveners and catalysts.
 We bring people together for collective and strategic visioning, planning and cross-sector organizing.
 We work with other groups to organize gatherings and speak publicly to build awareness.
 Each month, we convene the ARI steering committee, a small group representing all sectors and regions in Alaska that provides vision and guidance on everything from initiative structure to urgent policy issues.
 We also convene three workgroups, which meet monthly to prioritize and move forward efforts in the areas of communication, trauma-informed change and policy.
 Read more about our workgroups and get involved.

 - Advocates.
 As a network with both grassroots and grass-tops members, we are uniquely positioned to educate and advocate on key policy issues affecting child maltreatment, intergenerational and systemic trauma, well-being and resilience.
 Our policy workgroup drives long-term advocacy work.

 ARI’s work is not intended to replace or replicate the efforts of other communities, organizations, schools, tribes and coalitions that are working toward similar goals.
 Rather, we strive to bring together and support existing efforts by serving an umbrella function and by using a collective impact approach.

 A pilot for movement-building

-ARI is one of 14 communities in the U.S. chosen by the Health Federation of Philadelphia, with support from the Robert Wood Johnson Foundation and the California Endowment, for the Mobilizing Action for Resilient Communities (MARC) grant.These 14 communities were chosen to pilot and teach others about movement-building related to trauma and resilience.
+ARI was one of 14 communities in the U.S. chosen by the Health Federation of Philadelphia, with support from the Robert Wood Johnson Foundation and the California Endowment, for the Mobilizing Action for Resilient Communities (MARC) grant, which took place from 2015 - 2017.These 14 communities were chosen to pilot and teach others about movement-building related to trauma and resilience.